MurrayPHN/phn-exchange-docs/docs/general/security.md

 ### Microsoft

 PHN Exchange users may decide to use their Microsoft account for restricted site access.
-This allows users to to manage their password and authentication through Microsoft, bypassing any requirements to create a separate password for the PHN Exchange.
+This allows users to manage their password and authentication through Microsoft, bypassing any requirements to create a separate password for the PHN Exchange.

 ### Single Session